gleich/lumber/README.md

 ### [`lumber.Fatal()`](https://pkg.go.dev/github.com/Matt-Gleich/lumber#Fatal)

 Output a fatal log.
 If `err != nil` the error will automatically get logged to the console and the program will exit (default code is 1).
+This auto-check can be turned off in the [customization section](#️-customization).

 Demo: